 |

-WHAT IS ART? |
+Reclining Woman (1909) WHAT IS ART? |

 OF VISUAL ART WORLD'S BEST ARTISTS |

 Similar to its later Munich counterpart Der Blaue Reiter (Blue Rider), Die Brucke was open to 20th century painters from around Europe, thus in 1906 the Swiss painter Cuno Amiet (1868-1961) and the German Emil Nolde (1867-1956) were invited to join, as were Max Pechstein (1881-1955) and the Finnish artist Akseli Gallen-Kallela (1865-1931).
 From 1908, the Dutch Paris-based painter Kees van Dongen (1877-1968) was a sympathiser, while Otto Mueller (1874-1930) joined in 1911.
 Style of Expressionism Initially influenced by the Parisian style of Fauvism, which was founded in the same year, Die Brucke soon established its own Germanic identity based on radical social views and an untrained but direct approach to painting technique, with its garish colour-schemes and bold outlines.
-If Fauvism was a sophisticated, exuberant style, Die Brucke was a cruder and more strident idiom.
-Exemplified by dramatic landscape painting, outdoor female nudes, mystical and visionary compositions, urban scenes and rough figure painting, noted works include: Nude on a Sofa (1909) by Erich Heckel; Gap in the Dyke (1910), and Two Women (1912) by Karl Schmidt-Rottluff; The Prophet (1912, woodcut) by Emil Nolde; Semi-Nude Woman with Hat (1911), and Berlin Street Scene (1913) by Ernst Ludwig Kirchner.
+If Fauvism was a sophisticated, exuberant style, Die Brucke was a cruder and more strident idiom, yet it produced some of the most striking paintings of the 20th century.
+Exemplified by garish urban scenes, female nudes, mystical and visionary compositions, and rough figure painting, noted works include: Nude on a Sofa (1909) by Erich Heckel; Gap in the Dyke (1910), and Two Women (1912) by Karl Schmidt-Rottluff; The Prophet (1912, woodcut) by Emil Nolde; Semi-Nude Woman with Hat (1911), and Berlin Street Scene (1913) by Ernst Ludwig Kirchner.
 Exhibitions Die Brucke actively promoted itself at over twenty exhibitions (1906-13) showing a variety of media including woodcuts, posters and fabric designs, as well as painting and sculpture.
 However, divisions within the group emerged from 1907 onwards, and as the geographical focus of the group shifted from Dresden to Berlin - a move completed by 1911 - the already divided movement began to fragment in the nervous atmosphere of the German capital, with its claustrophobic pre-war tension, decadence and depravity.
 For instance, Heckel and Kirchner, in particular, developed a more intense series of expressionist paintings marked by broken forms and dissonant colours.
 The group disbanded voluntarily in 1913.
 During the 1930s several Die Brucke artists were persecuted by the Nazis as part of the Nazi campaign against Degenerate Art ("entartete kunst").
 Fifty four years later, a museum dedicated to the art of Die Brucke was opened in Berlin by Schmidt-Rottluff.
 See also: History of Expressionist Painting (c.1880-1930).
 Key Collections Although works by Die Brucke artists hang in many of the world's best art museums, good collections can be viewed at these institutions: - Brucke Museum, Berlin For a later German Expressionist style, see: Die Neue Sachlichkeit. |

-For more about painting, sculpture, architecture and printmaking, see: Art Encyclopedia.
-ENCYCLOPEDIA OF ART |
+For more about painting, sculpture, architecture and printmaking, see: Homepage.
+ENCYCLOPEDIA OF ART HISTORY |